13 Ultra-Convenient Handy Hints

 Clear up some shelf space by inserting a screw eye into the chuck of your drill and tightening it in place.
 Now you can hang your drill from any hook in your shop, leaving more room on your shelves for bulkier, heavier tools.

-The REAL Reason Cutting Boards Have Handles
+Why Cutting Boards Have Handles

 Keep Your Trash Cans Cleaner

 Food juices leaking from your garbage bags can make a nasty mess in a hurry.
 To speed up food-juice cleanup, throw a few newspapers into your trash can before you line it.
 The newspaper will absorb any spillage, and it’s easy to remove and replace.